 How Does a Married Put Work?

-A married put works by protecting the investor from a decrease in the price of an asset.
-With a married put, you are still exposed to a loss, but losses are limited based on the strike price of the put option purchased.
+A married put may help reduce exposure to a decrease in the price of an asset.
+With a married put, you are still exposed to a loss, but losses are limited based on the strike price and the premium paid.

-At the same time, a married put allows you to participate in upside in the underlying shares since the most you can lose with the put option is the premium paid, while your long asset position has unlimited upside.
+At the same time, a married put allows you to participate in upside in the underlying asset since the most you can lose with the put option is the premium paid on the option, while your long asset position has unlimited upside.

-At the money put options can be expensive insurance.
-The premium you pay for the downside protection can make the strategy prohibitively expensive.
-Put option pricing depends on many variables, known as the options Greeks.
-A married put options strategy can work well with low-volatility stocks if you are worried about upcoming bad news on the company.
+At-the-money put options can be expensive insurance.
+The premium you pay for the downside protection can make the strategy cost-prohibitive.
+Put option pricing depends on many variables, such as underlying price, time to expiration, interest rates, dividends, and implied volatility.
+The sensitivities to these factors are known as the options Greeks.
+A married put options strategy may work well during periods of lower implied volatility.

-One of the main advantages of a married put options strategy is that you retain unlimited upside potential since you are long the asset and the most you can lose on the put option is the premium paid.
+One of the main advantages of a married put options strategy is that you retain unlimited upside potential since you are long the asset and the most you can lose on the put option is the premium paid on that option.

 Breakeven

-A married put’s breakeven is a straightforward calculation.
-It is the price you paid for the asset plus the premium paid to acquire the put option.
+Broadly, a married put’s breakeven point is the adjusted cost basis per share plus the premium paid to acquire the put option.
 The asset must rise by more than the amount of the premium for the strategy to exhibit gains.

 Recommended: Call vs. Put Options: The Differences